Why talking isn’t the only path to healing ㅡ an arts therapy perspective.

 “I don’t know…”

 It wasn’t that they weren’t trying.
 Some things can feel too difficult or unsafe to name.
-And when words aren’t accessible, it can feel like one is failing at therapy, as if they are not trying hard enough or that their emotions aren’t valid because they can’t articulate them.
+And when words aren’t accessible, it can feel like we are failing at therapy, as if we aren’t trying hard enough or that our emotions aren’t valid because we can’t articulate them.
 But that simply isn’t true.

 In Arts Therapy, the materials and artworks can hold emotions and do the talking for us.
-There’s something powerful in the creative process—painting, drawing, moving, or even just cutting, shaping, or ripping something with your hands.
+There’s something powerful in the creative process: painting, drawing, moving, or even just cutting, shaping, or ripping something with your hands.
 It’s not about making ‘good’ or ‘pretty’ art.
-It’s about allowing something inside to take form in a way that feels true to oneself and unforced.
+It’s about allowing something inside to take form in an unforced way that feels true to yourself and your emotional experience.

 expression beyond words